aws-samples/aws-batch-comp-infrastructure-sample/README.md

 1. Creation of a test AWS Account for building your solver and running limited-scale experiments.
 2. Creating the build pipeline to build your solver
-3. Creating the AWS Batch execution pipeline to run your solver at limited scale in your test account.
+3. Creating an ECS cluster where your solver will be run
 4. Sharing your tools with us to run tests at scale

 This project provides some sample code to set up your account and test your solver.